Chapter in this post:

 Unfortunately, this means that a simple way via a Klickibunti program is apparently impossible and you have to look for other ways to find what you are looking for here.

-After searching some forums, I came across a terminal command with which you can display the kernel extensions that are NOT from Apple.
-To do this, open the "Terminal" utility program and enter the following command:
+After searching a few forums I came across one Port Encountered command to display non-Apple kernel extensions.
+To do this, open the "Terminal" utility and enter the following command:

 mdfind 'kMDItemKind == "Kernel Extension"'